marcdiblasi/dragon-knight-alpine/README.md

 ## How to Play

-Clone the repo and open index.html.
-I want to set up some static website so all you need to do is hit a url, but that'll happen when it happens.
+Clone the repo and open index.html, or <a href="https://dk-alpine.marcdiblasi.com/">play here</a>

 ## Known Issues